Caroline Malone

-Caroline Ann Tuke Malone (born 10 October 1957) is a British academic and archaeologist.
+Caroline Ann Tuke Malone (born 1957) is a British academic and archaeologist.
 She was Professor of Prehistory at Queen's University, Belfast from 2013 and is now emeritus professor.

-Education and personal life
+Education

 Malone graduated with a Bachelor of Arts (BA) degree in archaeology and anthropology at the University of Cambridge in 1980 (promoted to MA (Cantab)), and was awarded a Doctor of Philosophy (PhD) degree in archaeology by Cambridge in 1986.
 Her doctoral thesis was titled "Exchange systems and style in the central Mediterranean".